What you’ll learn reading this article:

 While not ideal, it certainly happens that rental vehicles can be involved in accidents.
 Your first step always should be to ensure the safety of you, your passengers, and the other vehicle’s driver and occupants.
 Then you should follow standard protocol for a car accident.

 When it comes to insurance, you’ll want to contact your company as soon as possible to report the accident.
-If you have a policy that includes collision and comprehensive coverage, your rental car will be covered by your policy.
+If you have a policy that includes collision damage and comprehensive coverage, your rental car will be covered by your policy.
 If you purchased additional insurance on the vehicle from the rental company, be sure to let your own company know.

 You also should contact the rental agency to inform them of the accident—they should help you with any additional steps you will need to take.